evothings/phonegap-estimotebeacons/documentation.md

 * major - major value of the beacon
 * minor - minor value of the beacon
-* color - one of estimote.beacons.BeaconColorUnknown, estimote.beacons.BeaconColorMint, estimote.beacons.BeaconColorIce, estimote.beacons.BeaconColorBlueberry, estimote.beacons.BeaconColorWhite, estimote.beacons.BeaconColorTransparent
+* color - one of estimote.beacons.BeaconColor* values (see file [EstimoteBeacons.js](plugin/src/js/EstimoteBeacons.js) for all available values)
 * rssi - number representing the Received Signal Strength Indication

 Beacon properties available only when ranging: